toptekkie/steamtruck.github.io/_posts/2019-12-16-WITF5-Making-Sense.md

 These amazing evaluation devices come in a pack and although I only wanted 2 I ordered 2 packs only to find they ship 3 in each pack so its about time to find other uses for these.

-Well they beat I/R, Ultrasound and most other sensors I have found hands-down!
+Well they beat I/R, Ultrasound and most other sensors I have found hands-down

 They have integrated seperate Touch and Proximity outputs and include tell-tale smd LEDs on board.